MJKWoolnough/minecraft/maps/README.md

 	ErrInvalidDimensions = errors.New("cannot encode an image with the given dimensions") )
 ```
-Errors
+Errors.

 #### func  BlockColor

 ```go
 func BlockColor(b minecraft.Block) color.Color
 ```
-BlockColor is the standard block-to-colour func
+BlockColor is the standard block-to-colour func.

 #### func  Config